 Our engineers, user experience and design teams are always striving for new ways to improve the experience for our customers.
 Technical performance is an obvious focus for us, but we’re also passionate about accessibility.
 We want to make it so that everyone can get the most out of Nutmeg.
 Having a disability shouldn’t be a barrier to becoming an investor or checking your investment performance.

-This year, we embarked on a challenge to build a new design language and system for Nutmeg, with accessibility at its core.
-You may have already noticed this new look and feel when viewing your email preferences or making a withdrawal.
-But it goes deeper than what you see on the surface.
+In 2018, we embarked on a challenge to build a new design language and system for Nutmeg, with accessibility at its core.
+This introduced a new look and feel to many of the pages, but it goes deeper than what you see on the surface.

 Here’s an example.
-When making a withdrawal, customers can use the tab button and the arrow keys on their keyboard to choose a reason for their withdrawal.
+When making a payment, customers can use the tab button and the enter key on their keyboard to move around and interact with the form.
 This is crucial for people who are unable to use a traditional mouse or trackpad.

 We want to present complex information to customers as simply as possible so that it’s intuitive.
 When you want to do something, you should be able to do it with ease.
 We don’t want anyone to have to think twice.
 To achieve this, our designs go through lots of planning sessions and rigorous user testing to ensure that we’re building with customers in mind.

 In the image below, you can see how we clearly present the impact of making a withdrawal by showing a left-right comparison of your projected pot value.
 We designed the flow to give customers good feedback on the progress they’re making.
 The bar at the top shows how far customers have made it through the withdrawal process, helping to set expectations upfront.

 These buttons, the header, the typography, the radio buttons, and all of their attendant accessibility features, are all part of our in-house design system.